 Another reason to avoid a separate literature section is that section headings seem to act in a similar way to doors.
 When looking for something and walking through a door people tend to forget what they came looking for (see evidence described here).
 Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only vaguely connected to the description of the research in the previous section.
 This makes the literature review much less useful.

 Finally, for the reader, a literature section blocks the path from the exciting promise of great research in the introduction to the actual research.
 The purpose of writing a research paper or a thesis is to transmit a great idea from the creator to the reader.
 Anything that blocks this transmission, such as a section on the literature that only vaguely relates to that idea, is a problem.
 The computer scientist Simon Peyton Jones explains this eloquently.

 Writing is hard work and takes time.
 Good writing explains as much as possible in as few words as possible.
 Make it an exercise to go over your thesis and ask yourself if you can express what you have written in fewer words.
 (For example, the previous sentence could drop “you can express what you have written” for “it can be expressed”.
-It would have been better that way.)
+It could have been better that way.)
 You will be surprised how many words you can save.
-This does not mean you should drop content but that the same content can be transmitted in fewer words.
+This does not mean you should drop content but that the same content can be transmitted with fewer words.
 It is possible to be too stingy with words but I have yet to encounter a thesis where this was the case.

 What needs to be explained in the thesis